Although Western medicine is the most commonly practiced veterinary medicine, a growing number of Eastern therapies are gaining popularity.

 For example, in treating common viruses, allergies, and illnesses, a traditional veterinarian may prescribe antibiotics, which are often over used, or strong pharmaceuticals with harsh side effects.
 The TCVM practitioner, however, may suggest a combination of Chinese herbal therapy, various forms of massage, acupuncture, and specific dietary guidelines.

-These treatments are excellent in addressing ear infections, allergies, and even skin problems.
+These treatments are excellent in addressing ear infections, allergies, skin problems and chronic pain.

 How NTVS Applies Eastern Medicine

-In order to stay current, the veterinarians at NTVS attend the Chi Institute in Reddick, Florida for continuing education in Eastern Medicine/TCVM.
+In order to stay current, Dr. Marc Smith attends the Chi Institute in Reddick, Florida for continuing education in Eastern Medicine/TCVM.